Ephor: Election

 The ephorate elections took place close to the Autumn equinox, because the term of the ephors matched the Spartan year, which started with the first full Moon after the equinox, therefore the end of September or October.

 There was probably an age requirement of at least 30 years old to be elected ephor, the age from which a Spartan citizen was no longer considered eromenos.

 The Spartan constitution is principally known through the work of Aristotle, who describes in detail the elections of the gerontes (the members of the Gerousia), but not the ephors.
 It is still assumed that the election procedure was similar.
 Candidates passed one by one before the assembled citizens, who shouted according to their preference, while several assessors who were confined into a windowless building declared winners the five candidates with the loudest shouts.
-As with the gerontes, this system of voice voting was considered "childish" by Aristotle, because influential men could easily manipulate the results by pressurising the jury.
+As with the gerontes, this system of voice voting was considered "childish" by Aristotle, because influential men could easily manipulate the results by pressuring the jury.

 The kings played a prominent role during election campaigns by favouring their candidates, even though only one instance of such practice is known, when in 243/2 Lysander was elected ephor with the help of the king Agis IV.
 The fact that influential kings such as Cleomenes I or Agesilaus II had no reported conflict with the ephors support the view that they could decide who would be the ephors.
 Some ephors were elected thanks to a famous deed that made them known among voters.
 For example, Leon, ephor in 419/8, had won the quadriga race at the Olympic Games in 440, while his son Antalkidas had concluded a treaty with Persia in 387 before becoming ephor in 370/69.
 The famous general Brasidas was elected in 431 just after his victory against Athens at Methone.

 Eponymous ephor

-One of the ephors was eponymous, ie. he gave his name to the year, like the eponymous archon in Athens.
+One of the ephors was eponymous, i.e. he gave his name to the year, like the eponymous archon in Athens.
 He was probably designated during the elections as the candidate with the loudest shouts overall.
 The eponymous ephor did not have any additional power compared to his colleagues; it was only a prestigious position.
 In 413/2, the ordinary ephor Endios is thus described by Thucydides as wielding a lot of influence within the college, even though the eponymous was Onomantios.

 As the eponymous ephors were used as dates, a list compiling their names existed in Sparta, and is mentioned by Polybius.
 This list was perhaps published by Apollodoros and Sosicrates, whose lost works were used by Diogenes Laertius.
 The list went at least as far as 556 (the year of Chilon's ephorate) and possibly up to 754 (during the reign of Theopompos as ancient authors believed).
 However, Diogenes lived in the 3rd century AD, and even his sources dated from the Hellenistic era, long after the events.